KuanqiCai/Reading-Notes/AI相关/TUM_I2DL.md

     or regression models.
     The Solver performs gradient descent using the given learning rate.

-    The solver accepts both training and validation data and labels so it can periodically check classification accuracy on both training and validation data to watch out for overfitting.
+    The solver accepts both training and validataion data and labels so it can periodically check classification accuracy on both training and validation data to watch out for overfitting.